Manouchehri/HelloCert/README.md

+[Click here](https://github.com/Manouchehri/HelloCert/releases/download/v1.0.0.0/HelloCert.zip) to download a .zip of the necessary files.
 Please extract all the files into one folder, and run `HelloCert.exe`.

 At the time of submission, Windows Defender only warns about the eDellRoot sample.
 No vendors currently detect applications signed with Atheros.
 (AVG and Qihoo-360 appear to be giving unrelated false positive.).